zarino/backups/README.md

     cp pop/example-env.conf pop/env.conf
     nano pop/env.conf

-If the remote restic repo at `$RESTIC_REPOSITORY` hasn’t been created yet, you can run the `init.sh` script to create it: (This command will fail if the repo has already been initialised, which is fine.)
+If the remote restic repo at `$RESTIC_REPOSITORY` hasn’t been created yet, you can run the `init` script to create it: (This command will fail if the repo has already been initialised, which is fine.)

-    pop/init.sh
+    pop/script/init

 Install the systemd units and timers: